zicodeng/gomoku/README.md

-# Tic-Tac-Toe
+# Tic-Tac-Toe + Gomoku (a.k.a.
+Gobang)

-This repository contains code for a 2-player Tic-Tac-Toe game playable on the command-line, created for the [Software Architecture](https://canvas.uw.edu/courses/1186629) course at the UW iSchool.
+This repo contains source code for creating either traditional Tic-Tac-Toe or Gomoku (https://en.wikipedia.org/wiki/Gomoku).
+The game is played through your terminal, and it will keep track of total wins for both two players.

+## How to Play?

+Node needs to be installed on your computer.

+    npm run start